Single-slit diffraction and the Heisenberg principle for position and momentum: Introduction

 with $\hbar=h/2\pi$, and $\sigma_x$, $\sigma_p$ being the ordinary standard deviations of position and momentum.
-Heisenberg himself proved relation (\ref{K}) for Gaussian states \cite{H27,H30}.
+Heisenberg himself proved relation (\ref{K}) for Gaussian states \cite{H27,H30}.\\

-In view of what follows, we first want to mention the different meanings of the term 'uncertainty' in (\ref{ungl}) and (\ref{K}) in more detail and specify their corresponding measurement processes.
-Let us begin with the measurement process of Kennard's approach (\ref{K}).
-For a given particle in a state $\psi$, the standard deviations in (\ref{K}) are formally defined by

-and refer to two separate experiments, in the sense that to each sample of particles either a position or a momentum measurement is applied, and the initial state $\psi$ of the particle is the {\it same} in both cases.
-There are never two measurements performed at one and the same particle.\\

-Instead, Heisenberg discusses a different measurement process.
-According to (\ref{ungl}), position and momentum are both considered for the same particle and the key observation is that the initial measurement of the position necessarily disturbs the particle, so that the momentum is changed by the preparation.
-Actually, this is the situation when particles pass a slit.\\
+Clearly, the statistical dispersion principle (\ref{K}) and the common statement of the uncertainty principle (\ref{ungl}) are not equivalent or even closely related \cite{B70}.
+The statement (\ref{ungl}) refers to errors of {\it simultaneous} measurements of position and momentum on one system.
+The position and the momentum are both considered for the same particle and the key observation is that the initial measurement of the position necessarily disturbs the particle, so that the momentum is changed by the preparation.
+Actually, this is the situation when particles pass a slit.

-In what will follow, we just focus on expression (\ref{ungl}).
-A theoretical analysis of the measurement process regarding (\ref{K}) has recently been discussed in \cite{S08}.
+On the other hand, (\ref{K}) refers to statistical spreads in ensembles of measurements on similar prepared systems.
+But only one of them, either the position or the momentum, is measured on any one system.
+So there is no question of one measurement interfering with the other.\\

+In what will follow, we just focus on {\it simultaneous} measurement processes corresponding to the uncertainty principle (\ref{ungl}).
+Initially, we will discuss the precise definition of $\Delta x$ and $\Delta p$ and their meaning in terms of the measurement process under consideration.
+As we will see in the following section, some refinements of the statement (\ref{ungl}) seem necessary to obtain a well-defined experimental setup.
+Finally, we present a simple laser experiment and verify the uncertainty principle.